jts307/MazeProject1/DESIGN.md

       - Set next move to the direction that this node is in.
   - Else set next move the avatar will make to `M_NULL_MOVE` i.e. it will not make a move.
   - Encode the next move and `AvatarId` into `AM_AVATAR_MOVE` using `htonl()` and send this message to the server.
-- If any of the exit conditions occur, do any necessary clean up: close the log file and free any memory used by the maze structure and close sockets.
+- If any of the exit conditions occur, do any necessary clean up: close the log file and free any memory used by the *maze/priority queue* structures and close sockets.

 ### Dataflow through modules
 #### In AMStartup.c:
 - Only one function, Main, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
 #### In amazing_client.c:
-1. Main will take arguments from AM_STARTUP, opens the log file, and initializes the maze structure through calling an appropriate function from the *maze* module.
+1. Main will take arguments from *AM_STARTUP.c*, opens the log file, and initializes the maze structure through calling an appropriate function from the *maze* module.
 It will then wait for a message from the server.
-2. If the message received is AM_AVATAR_TURN then *main* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
+2. If the message received is `AM_AVATAR_TURN` then *main* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
 The *maze* functions will return control to *main*.
 3. *main* will write any updates of the avatars’ positions to the log file.
 4. *main* will call functions from the *graphics* module, two to be exact.
 One will draw to standard output the current maze structure and another will draw the avatars within that maze structure.
 They both will return control to *main*.
 5. *main* then calls the *determine_goal* function which will find the closest node out of the other avatars and center point, and set that as an avatar’s goal node.
 After this, the function returns control to *main*.
-6. *main* then calls *calculate_next_move* which will calculate an avatar’s next ‘best’ move given an avatar and its goal node.
+6. *main* then calls *calculate_next_move* which will calculate an avatar’s next ‘best’ move given an avatar, its goal node and the maze structure.
 This returns control to *main*, which sends this best move to the server.
-7. If *main* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structure, and close the log file.
+7. If *main* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structures, and close the log file.

 ### Testing Plan
 #### *Unit Testing*